Invited professional Speakers

 Before arriving at College Park, Ms. Loughlin worked as the undergraduate admissions coordinator for the School of Nursing at the University of Maryland, Baltimore.
 She received her B.A. from Union College in Schenectady, NY and an M.A. from Columbia University Teachers College in New York, NY.

-Chair, UMD Cell Biology and Molecular Genetics Department
+Associate Professor, UMD Department of Cell Biology and Molecular Genetics

 Student Seminar Speakers

 Boyan Xia - Designing Polymer Vaccines to Promote Immune Tolerance in Multiple Sclerosis Patients

 Boyan Xia is a senior neurobiology and physiology major, and she is also pursuing a minor in statistics.
 She has been an undergraduate assistant in Dr. Christopher Jewell's bioengineering lab since her first year at Maryland.
 Boyan's research focuses on the design of novel drug delivery platforms to promote immune tolerance in patients afflicted with autoimmune disorders, particularly multiple sclerosis.
 She is currently a Howard Hughes Medical Institute undergraduate fellow and Philip Merrill Scholar.

 Aaron Solomon - Bioinformatic Analysis of Murine Models of Obesity in Breast Cancer